-Thousands Expected at Major Science Festival May 9
+Thousands Will Kick off Summer at Major Science Festival June 11th

 Magic of Science Fair and Festival Coming to Harford County’s Ripken Stadium

-Northeastern Maryland is the latest region to host a major science festival, which will bring thousands of people to Leidos Field at Ripken Stadium in Aberdeen on May 9, 2020, for a day of interactive activities and exploration.
-The Magic of Science Fair and Festival will feature sports competitions, drone races, play areas, magic shows, a major regional science fair, science experiments, exhibits, and vendor activities.
+Northeastern Maryland is the latest region to host a major science festival, which will bring curious minded kids and adults to Leidos Field at Ripken Stadium in Aberdeen on June 11, 2021, for a day of interactive activities and exploration.
+The Magic of Science Fair and Festival is engineered to expand access to science learning opportunities and will feature hands on activities, experiments, robotics, sports competitions, entertainment, play areas, magic shows, tech talks and a major regional science fair,

 The day will feature a regional science fair for middle school students that begins at 8 a.m. and culminates with an awards ceremony at 3 p.m.
 The main Festival begins at 11 and lasts until 4 p.m.
 There will be activities for learners of all ages, from infants to adults.
 This event is free.

 Other regions have grown their science festivals into international multi-day, multi-site events attracting hundreds of thousands of families to experience the “magic” of science.
 Atlanta, GA, Philadelphia, PA, and Cambridge, MA, are a few of the regions that host major science festivals and are the models upon which the Magic of Science Festival is built.

 “There is a bit of magic in science and there is a lot of science in magic,” said Barney Michel, president of the APG Discovery Center, which is hosting the event.
 “We want to bring the magic of science to everyone in northeastern Maryland and to see how science makes our lives better in everyday ways.”

 He added, “We expect it to be a spectacular event on , but our bigger vision is for the Magic of Science Festival to be the premiere science festival in the country… right here in Harford County.”